 From labor shortages to remote working environments to increasing customer expectations, the stakes are high for all contact center agents — gig workers or otherwise — to perform.
 Adopting the latest technologies can help to improve the agent experience by lightening the cognitive load and expediting the learning curve.

-With support for multiple channels, real-time agent and team analytics, tools to quickly send information to customers, and detailed customer profiles, cognitive contact center technologies eliminate the need for an agent to switch among multiple applications to find and capture information.
+With support for multiple channels, real-time agent and team analytics, tools to quickly send information to customers, and detailed customer profiles, cognitive contact center technologies powered by contact center AI eliminate the need for an agent to switch among multiple applications to find and capture information.
 With a 360⁰-view of each customer, agents can access all queries, insights, and history — and gauge sentiment to respond accordingly.

 Perhaps more important to gig agents are live-assist features to help formulate responses based on context-sensitive auto-lookups, smart automation to streamline the completion of tasks and forms, and co-browsing features to reveal root causes of customer issues faster.
 Built-in, wiki-type knowledgebases facilitate ongoing learning and can foster a sense of community.
 A modern cognitive contact center tool is critical to unify and gain the loyalty of a hybrid traditional and gig workforce while optimizing the customer experience.